May Day Press ~ Washington

 Organized in the main chronologically, this account of changes in style and fashion of women's underwear posits reasons for change — in the main, shifting power relationships and technological developments – from ancient times to the present.

-Catherine Michaelis: "[The book] has 5 prints inside - pressure prints of historical underwear I fashioned from Barbie clothes, altered clothes, and clothes I made for the book.
+Catherine Alice Michaelis: "[The book] has 5 prints inside - pressure prints of historical underwear I fashioned from Barbie clothes, altered clothes, and clothes I made for the book.
 It has 7 pages of professionally edited text. "

 "A Revealing History of Women’s Underwear was inspired by a combination of seeing two items together.
 One was an altered book, its pages folded back from the corners, changing the shape of the pages (probably Roger Piottin’s work).
 Next to it was a print of a woman in Victorian dress, her hooped skirts echoing the 3-D shape of the altered book.
 I instantly saw a book that would be shaped like a dress that would open to reveal the underwear worn underneath.